vrmgervais/windows_to_USB_Ubuntu/README.md

-# NOTE: The bash script (create_windows_usb.sh) is working as expected.
+# NOTE: The bash script (create_windows_usb.sh) is working as expected (Tested and built on PopOS 22.04).
 The content of this README can be applied to the bash script functionality #
 # The Python script runs a GUI to do the same as the bash script #

-# windows_to_USB_Ubuntu
+# Write Windows ISO to USB drive under Ubuntu #
 An AI assisted code created to write Windows ISO to USB

+# Why? #

+Becasue I cannot find any program that does this.

 **Requirements and Instructions for Creating a Bootable Windows USB**